sequgen/sequgen/README.dev.md

 1. Update the `CHANGELOG.md`
 2. Verify that the information in `CITATION.cff` is correct, and that `.zenodo.json` contains equivalent data
-3. Make sure the version has been updated.
+3. Update the version with `bump2version minor` and verify that this has worked correctly
 4. Run the unit tests with `pytest tests/`

 ### PyPI